admonkey/PrioritizationMatrix/README.md

 # Requirements

 * PHP >= 5.5.9
+* mysql  Ver 14.14 Distrib 5.5.49
+* A [PDO database connection object][1] must be passed to the constructor.

 The install script uses [wget][3] to download the dependency package manager [Composer v1.1.2][2].
 If you do not have [wget][3], then you will need to [manually download Composer][2]